 Sugar may contribute to infertility?!
 That’s right, consuming sugar regularly may lead to infertility, or make fertility issues you already have worse.
 As we move through the holiday season, we are bombarded with little treats filled with refined sugar at every turn.
 The cakes, cookies, cocktails, wine, fudge, candies; the list goes on.
-So why even care, are we not supposed to enjoy ourselves and indulge a little?
-Well, while that may be fine for others, if you are struggling with fertility issues, it may be a good idea to look into alternatives to sugary foods, most importantly refined white sugars.
+So why even care; are we not supposed to enjoy ourselves and indulge a little?
+Well, while that may be fine for others, but if you are struggling with fertility issues, it may be a good idea to look into alternatives to sugary foods, most importantly refined white sugars.
 This includes white table sugar, white flour, white corn (including corn syrup, darn no pecan pie!), white rice and alcoholic beverages.
 Most treats we love are made from these ingredients.
 High-fructose corn syrup is found in most pre-packaged foods at the supermarket!

 The Cascade of Fertility Problems Created by Sugar

 Food containing these ingredients are broken down quickly by the body, this raises our insulin levels too quickly.
 But how does this affect my hormone levels?
-This quick spike in sugar levels creates a ‘high’ in our bodies that last from 15-30 minutes.
+This quick spike in sugar levels creates a ‘high’ in our bodies that lasts from 15-30 minutes.
 After that, our sugar levels plummet, leaving the body drained and exhausted.
-This creates what is referred to as ‘fight or flight’ reaction in the body, due to continued stimulation of the adrenal glands.
-This drop in sugar levels, signal the adrenal glands to release the hormone cortisol and adrenalin in an attempt to replenish sugar levels.
-Repeated stimulation of the adrenal glands to release cortisol and adrenalin, weakens the adrenal glands.
+This creates what is referred to as the ‘fight or flight’ reaction in the body, due to continued stimulation of the adrenal glands.
+This drop in sugar levels signal the adrenal glands to release the hormone cortisol and adrenalin in an attempt to replenish sugar levels.
+Repeated stimulation of the adrenal glands to release cortisol and adrenaline weakens the adrenal glands.
 Hormones produced by the adrenals are not produced in abundance; the adrenals become sluggish.
 This may lead to hormonal imbalance.
 Not enough hormones are being produced or released.
 Other endocrine glands are not being signaled to release their hormones and the entire communication of the endocrine system becomes broken.
 All of this repeated adrenal stimulation affects the hormone levels of estrogen, progesterone, and the androgens DHEA and testosterone.
 This goes for both women and men.

 Vitamin and Mineral Deficiency